dayeya/python-client-server/README.md

-My Client-Server Application
+Client Server Application.

-My Client-Server Application is a software system that allows clients to connect to a server and exchange data over a network.
+This Client-Server Application is a software system that allows clients to connect to a server and exchange data over a network.
 This README file serves as a guide to help you understand the purpose, functionality, and usage of the application.
 Table of Contents

     Features